astral-sh/ruff/README.md

 #### [`no-lines-before`](#no-lines-before)

-Sections which should not be split with previous by empty lines
+A list of sections that should _not_ be delineated from the previous section via empty lines.

 **Default value**: `[]`